How to pick YOUR wedding photographer

 Due to film stocks having different looks there is no longer an endless possibility of editing styles.
 Film photographers know which film stocks they prefer and they know exactly how to manipulate that film in order to get the look they want.
 This means that the EDITING STYLE of the photographer, discussed earlier, is set in stone.
 Your photographs will look a certain way, and they couldn’t look any other way.

 Film also affect the SHOOTING STYLE of the photographer.
 Film is slower.
 You may end up with less photographs over all.
-But you’ll probably have more interaction with your photographer because it won’t feels hectic and fast.
+But you’ll probably have more interaction with your photographer because it won’t feel as hectic and fast.
 This, in turn, will also change how your wedding feels.

 The pros of this approach: your photographs are unique, they have a distinctive style, and there’s a romance to having the light present at your wedding permanently etched into your wedding photographs.

 The negatives: it’s going to be more expensive.
 Film costs money and it needs to be developed and scanned.
 There is potentially more latitude to go wrong.
-Film photography is chemistry and sometimes things go wrong.
+Film photography is chemistry and sometimes chemistry goes wrong.

 However, there are plenty of photographers (even in Yorkshire) who can shoot both film and digital at your wedding.
 That way you get the beauty of film when it’s appropriate and the security and speed of digital.